eribertomota/hello-galaxy/README.md

 Display Hello Galaxy on the user's screen

 Hello Galaxy is a program that prints a simple message in user's screen.
-Hello world is well known by all programmers.
-However, this jargon is very common and the galaxy was used.
+'Hello World' is well known by all programmers.
+However, this jargon is very common and the 'Galaxy' was used instead 'World'.

 Hello Galaxy can be used to demonstrate the total power of the computers.